 Tim believes that people need to open their eyes and understand why we can not treat nature this way.

 “I think we have to work on creating awareness.
 But it is difficult to change people’s views of nature if they are never out there and get to experience it for themselves.
 That is why it has been a goal for me to collaborate with brands that promote an active outdoor lifestyle, and with whom I can share nature experiences that can arouse commitment.”

 Tim chooses collaborations with responsible and outdoor brands that want to promote outdoor life and inspire people to be active outside.

 "That’s how I got in touch with KnowledgeCotton Apparel.
 I liked their stuff and saw that they were for real, so I made contact.
 I thought it would be exciting to work with a Scandinavian company, because I’m from there myself.
 I received a very nice welcome and when I heard about their history, I became very fascinated.
 Not many companies have the knowledge and innovation in their DNA in the same way that KnowledgeCotton Apparel has.”

 Tim believes that the collaboration felt natural right from the start.
 He not only sees himself as a Friends of Knowledge ambassador but emphasizes that he wants to help the company achieve its goals.

-“I like that KnowledgeCotton Apparel takes the lead and shows that it is actually possible to make clothes in a responsible way through knowledge and innovation.
+“I like that KnowledgeCotton Apparel takes the lead and shows that it is actually possible to make clothes through knowledge and innovation.
 They do the job from the ground up and are completely transparent about the origin of the materials and how they work.
 I also like Knowledge’s products.
 Scandinavian design that works in many different settings.
 It doesn’t have to be performance stuff, but it should work for an active lifestyle.
 I think the attitude that Knowledge represents feels obvious.
 That’s how everyone should work."